Hilton Flight

-Hilton Flight (1993-2009) was a horse ridden in international show jumping by Richard Spooner.
+Hilton Flight (1993–2009) was a horse ridden in international show jumping by Richard Spooner.
 He stood 17.0 hh (173 cm).
-He was bred by Jennifer Giles, in Kilmurray, Kilmacanogue, Bray, Co.
-Wicklow.
+He was bred by Jennifer Giles, in Kilmurray, Kilmacanogue, Bray, County Wicklow.

 Hilton Flight is by the Irish Sport Horse stallion Errigal Flight, who is a son of the great Irish Draught producer of show jumpers, King of Diamonds.
 Errigal Flight also sired Ado Annie, ridden by Will Simpson.

 He was ridden successfully as a young horse in Ireland by Clement McMahon before being sold into the U.S., where he won multiple Grands Prix with Richard Spooner.